 The iPad Pros are for people who want the fastest and most powerful Apple tablets available.
-It’s been more than a year since the last update: both the 11-inch and 12.9-inch Pros received significant upgrades in April 2021, bringing the M1 chip to the platform.
+It’s been more than a year since the iPad Pros were upgraded to an M1 processor in April of 2021, and they just got a big boost to the M2.
 But is now still a good time to buy one?

 iPad Pro: Pricing and specs

 Apple’s latest iPad Pro models are nearly the same as those introduced in the spring of 2021.
 The M1 processor has been upgraded to an M2, they support Wi-Fi 6E and Bluetooth 5.3, and there’s a new “hover experience” for the 2nd-generation Apple Pencil.
 Starting prices are the same in the U.S., but international prices have been adjusted upwards quite a bit to account for the latest changes in exchange rate and inflation.